Marine Conservation Studies Diploma Level 3

 Unit # 1

-Unit 1 of the Marine Conservation Course explores basic oceanography and the marine environment.
+Module 1 of the Marine Conservation Course explores basic oceanography and the marine environment.
 Learn about the formation of the earth’s oceans, zonal classification of the marine environment.
 Learn about the physical and chemical properties of seawater and how these properties make the ocean a suitable habitat.

 Unit # 2

-Evolution and marine life adaptation
+Evolution and Marine life adaptation

 Learn about common theories of evolution and the history of our understanding of evolutionary biology and the natural mechanisms of self-replication.
 Learn about the classification of marine organisms and species adaptations in the context of the marine environment.